-The bank credit facility of the Corporation comprises a revolving credit facility of \$150,000,000, maturing on February 24, 2020.
-The bank credit facilities contain covenants.
-They are secured by liens on all of its movable assets and an immovable hypothec on its head office building.
-In addition, each of the Corporation's subsidiaries named surety has also granted a security on all of the Corporation's moveable assets.
-On February 21, 2020, the Corporation renewed its revolving credit facility of \$150,000,000 in order to extend its maturity from February 24, 2020, to February 24, 2021, reduce its amount to \$75,000,000, as well as modify certain of its terms and conditions.
+The bank credit facility of the Corporation comprises a syndicated revolving credit facility of \$75,000,000, maturing on February 24, 2022.
+The credit agreement governing such credit facility contains various customary covenants for a facility of this nature.
+Obligations to lenders under the credit facility are secured by liens on all movable assets of the Corporation as well as an immovable hypothec on its head office building.
+In addition, each of the Corporation's subsidiaries named surety has also granted liens on all of its movable assets.